-Coach Christopher Beal followed my class grade up the ranks.
-He was my primary coach for my 8th grade, junior varsity, and high school football teams.
+Coach Christopher Beal followed my class grade up through the ranks.
+He was my primary coach for my 8th grade, junior varsity, and varsity football teams.
 It was an incredible opportunity to have this stability in my life during such a tumultuous time period of personal development.

 Coach Beal (though he told me to call him Chris a number of years ago, I will NEVER be able to do that) was a mentor well before I knew what that word meant.
 He was a hero prior to my being able to place that label on someone in my direct life.